Skip to content

 To restore a network map:

-On the Archived network maps tab for a project, select the checkbox beside the name of the archived network map to be restored.
+1. On the Archived Network Maps tab for a project, select the checkbox to the left of the name of the archived network map to be restored.

 The name of the network map is removed from the Archived network maps tab.
 The network map is restored to be displayed on the Network maps tag for the given project.

 When you restore an archived node, all of its dependent objects will also become restored as active objects.
-You have the option of connecting the restored node to its former predecessor node and former successor node, if desired, or connect the restored node to different nodes.
+You have the option of reconnecting the restored node to its former preceding node and successive node, if desired, or connect the restored node to different nodes.

 To restore an archived node:

-- On the Archived nodes tab for a project, select the checkbox beside the name of the archived node to be restored.
+1. On the Archived Nodes tab for a project, select the checkbox beside the name of the archived node to be restored.

 The Node Restoration Check Connections dialog appears.
 The web client checks the node's history to determine the former node relationships that were in place before the node was archived, and presents the node relationships accordingly.

-If the archived node was not related to a predecessor node, no node name is presented in the "Parent node" section.
-If the archived node was not related to a succesor node, no node name is presented in the "Child node" section.
+If the archived node was not related to a preceding node, no node name is presented in the "Parent node" section.
+If the archived node was not related to a successive node, no node name is presented in the "Child node" section.

-If applicable, in the Parent Node section, select the checkbox for the node that had been the predecessor node before the given node was archived.
+1. If applicable, in the Parent Node section, select the checkbox for the node that had been the preceding node before the given node was archived.

 The archived node is removed from the Archived nodes tab, and is displayed in its former position and branch on the Network Maps tab of the given project.